 |5 ||<15 ||Kidney failure |

 Diabetes and hypertension (HTN) are the most common causes of CKD that lead to kidney failure.
 Diabetic nephropathy is thought to be caused by vascular changes from chronic hyperglycemia.
 Renal afferent arteriole vasodilation is hypothesized to result from hyperglycemia and high insulin-like growth factor-1 (IGF-1) concentrations resulting in glomerular hyperfiltration.
 Alterations in hemodynamics, solute transport, and growth factors eventually cause proteinuria and an inflammatory process which results in activation of the renin-angiotensin-aldosterone system (RAAS), fibrosis, and loss of renal function.
-HTN is ...
+HTN is both ...